In 2 To Mm 2

 3. State the result: The area of 10 square inches is equivalent to 6451.6 square millimeters.

 This process applies to any area expressed in square inches.
-Simply multiply the given area by 645.16 to obtain the equivalent area in square millimeters.
+Which means simply multiply the given area by 645.
+16 to obtain the equivalent area in square millimeters.

 Practical Applications of the Conversion